 National Tree Dressing Day on Sunday 6th December 2020

-Artist and Curator Sarah Sparkes lightened the Lockdown gloom and joined us for Tree charm workshops on the terrace.
-Visitors had a great time creating their own charms to hang in our trees and brighten the gloom
+Artist and Curator Sarah Sparkes lightened the lockdown gloom and joined us for tree charm workshops on the terrace.
+Visitors had a great time creating their own charms to hang in our trees and brighten the day

 Sarah runs the arts and creative research project, GHost, is a lecturer at the University of the Arts and a Research Fellow of UOL.